tomlarse/PsCms/README.md

 To import this module, unpack the PsAcano folder and run

-'Import-Module .\PsAcano.psd1'
+`Import-Module .\PsAcano.psd1`

 in the folder in Powershell.
 To make it load automatically when PowerShell starts, unpack it in to one of the folders defined in

-'$env:PsModulePath'
+`$env:PsModulePath`

 ## Use

-To start a new session against an Acano server, use the 'Open-AcanoSession' cmdlet.
+To start a new session against an Acano server, use the `Open-AcanoSession` cmdlet.
 To see an example, run

-'help New-AcanoSession -Examples'
+`help New-AcanoSession -Examples`

 To get a list of possible commands use

-'Get-Command -Module PsAcano'
+`Get-Command -Module PsAcano`

 ## Caveats